Table of Contents

 - GSPS meets weekly; we aim to have one graduate student and one postdoc talk each week.

-- Please emphasize background material.
+- Please emphasize background material for those not in your subfield.

 - No faculty allowed.